FilmakademieRnd/AnimHost/TRAINING.md

 **Solution**: This does take some time because it downloads and installs larger libraries like PyTorch and Cuda.
 Do expect a few minutes.
 You'll only need this step for your very first run.

 **Issue**: The TrainingNode looks stuck at `Starting training ...`.
-**Solution**: Both the first and expecially the second starting training steps need a few minutes to load the datasets into memory if you're using the full Surivor 2025 set.
+**Solution**: Both the first and especially the second starting training steps need a few minutes to load the datasets into memory if you're using the full Surivor 2025 set.
 If you're giving this a trial run you can use only a few FBX files.

 **Issue**: I'm getting a lot of `INFO || Non-JSON stdout:` output, e.g. during first time setup.
 **Solution**: Output like this expected, especially during first time setup and during `Starting training ...`.
 The information is likely irrelevant for you unless you're debugging an issue.